WRAITH522/deep-learning-challenge/README.md

 2. Move them into your Deep Learning Challenge directory in your local repository.

-3. Push the added files to GitHub.
+3. Push the added files to GitHub